Last Updated on

 Packed with protein and vitamins, Marinated Beef Kabobs are flavorful, tender, and easy to customize with the vegetables of your choice!
-Also, in this post, learn the best type of beef for your kabobs, how long to grill your kabobs, and my favorite beef kabob marinade!
+Also, learn the best type of beef for your kabobs, how long to grill your kabobs, and my favorite beef kabob marinade!

 Lately, my son and I have been watching MasterChef Junior.
 He’s only five, but he is so interested in learning to cook.
 So this summer, you can find us at the grill!
 He loves to watch me work the grill, and always tells me that his stomach is growling when these Marinated Beef Kabobs are cooking.
 They smell amazing!